biqmind-vincent/azure-iot-device-ecosystem/iotcertification/iotedge/iotedge_get_started_template/template-windows-for-edge.md

 ---
 platform: Windows Server 2019
-device: {enter your device name here}
+device: LanternEdge HarshPro
-language: {enter the language used to you edge device}
+language: C#
 ---

 *We highly recommend keeping this document current, and Microsoft reserves a right to remove devices and documents from the Azure IoT Device Catalog if document contains broken URL links, incorrect information etc.*